sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

    - *RADIUS*: Re-authentication is initiated for the client.
 - *Filter-Id*: Specifies an ACL of Diffserv policy name.
 This is used to apply a Static ACL or DiffServ policy on the port for the client.
 IPv4 and IPv6 ACLs in the “IN” direction is supported.
 If the Differv policy or ACL is not present in the system, or if a Diffserv policy is already configured on the port, authentication for the client is rejected.
 These are subject to Monitor Mode configuration.
 Filter-Id is supported on all Authentication Manager host modes.
 - *Downloadable ACL*: DACLs are supported on all host modes.
-- *Redirect ACL*: This is used to apply an ACL that traps matching packets to the CPU for redirection.
-It is typically used to match on HTTP packets from a client.
-- *Redirect URL*: This is used to specify a redirect URL and works in conjunction with the Redirect ACL.

 #### 3.3.2.5 Dynamic ACL attributes